-In John 18:36 Jesus tells Pilate that his “kingdom is not of this world.”
-Jesus has a kingdom, where he sits enthroned as king; the Kingdom of Heaven.
-In 1 Corinthians 15:24 Paul, looks ahead to the end “when [Jesus] hands over the kingdom to God the Father.”
+In John 18:36 Jesus told Pilate that his “kingdom is not of this world.”
+But Jesus does have a kingdom, where he sits enthroned as king; the Kingdom of Heaven.
+In 1 Corinthians 15:24 Paul, looked ahead to the end “when [Jesus] hands over the kingdom to God the Father.”
 Jesus is ruling now.
 But at the end he delivers the kingdom to the Father so that God may be all in all (1 Cor.
 15:28).

 Finally, in 2 Peter 1:11 he looks forward to our welcome into “the eternal kingdom of our Lord and Savior Jesus Christ.”
 The kingdom belongs to our Lord and Savior, Jesus.
-At least many of the Old Testament prophecies that look forward to the re-establishment of a kingdom for Israel are likely actually looking forward to the kingdom that Christ has established and that exists now.
+Many, if not most, of the Old Testament prophecies that look forward to the re-establishment of a kingdom for Israel are likely actually looking forward to the kingdom that Christ has established and that exists now.
 A kingdom, not of ethnic Jews, but of all believers in the Lord Jesus.

 The Kingdom is Unending

-In Luke 1:32-33 Gabriel tells Mary that the child she will carry will be the Son of the Most High and that he would reign over David’s throne forever.
+In Luke 1:32-33 Gabriel told Mary that the child she will carry will be the Son of the Most High and that he would reign over David’s throne forever.
 The kingdom that Christ rules over is unending; enduring throughout the remainder of eternity.
-And In Hebrews 12:28 we are told “we are receiving a kingdom that cannot be shaken.”
+And, in Hebrews 12:28, we are told that “we are receiving a kingdom that cannot be shaken.”
 The kingdom will never fail.
 Nothing that might ever occur can shake it, or cause it to fall.
 It is an eternal kingdom.

 The Kingdom and Parables